eea/eea.docker.otrs/README.md

 ## Release to production

 The production deployment is not made with `git clone` and `docker-compose build`.
 Instead it pulls a tagged image from Docker Hub.
-When you have tested your changes and are satisfied, then you must push a new image up.
+When you have tested your changes and are satisfied, then you must push a new image up with a new version number that follows [semantic versioning](http://semver.org/) principles.
 Here is how you do it:

     edit VERSION.txt
     git commit VERSION.txt
     version=$(cat VERSION.txt)
-    git tag -a $version -m "Tagging the $version release of the 'otrs' Docker image." git push origin release-1.2.X
+    git tag -a $version -m "Tagging the $version release of the 'otrs' Docker image." git push origin $version
     docker build -t eeacms/eea-otrs:$version otrs
     docker push eeacms/eea-otrs:$version

 The purpose of the procedure is to be able to redeploy the exact same image on a new host, and to be able to roll back one or more versions if the deployment has problems.